texeira-coffee/texeira.coffee/chicken-tinga.md

 ## Directions

-In a dutch oven or deep, wide pot, saute diced onion in 2 tbsps of oil over medium high heat until soft and starting to brown.
+In a dutch oven or deep, wide pot, saute diced onion in 2 tbsp of oil over medium heat until soft and starting to brown.

-Add garlic and cook until fragrant.
+Add the crushed garlic and cook until fragrant.

 Add ground cumin seed and let bloom (around 30 seconds.)